 Arugula is another green that should most definitely be on this list.
-It is packed full of vitamins such as vitamin C and vitamin K. It also has an abundance of beta-carotene, folate, magnesium and fiber.
+It is packed full of vitamins such as vitamin C and vitamin K, and has an abundance of beta-carotene, folate, magnesium and fiber.
 Similar to spinach, arugula is very high in calcium.
 This leafy green also has high nitrate levels which have been linked to lower blood pressure.
-The high nitrate levels could even make you a better athlete since some studies has indicated that they could be linked to enhanced athletic performance.
+High nitrate levels could be linked to enhanced athletic performance.
 If you would like to add more of these leafy greens into your diet, check out our arugula cookbook

 Does anyone else smell that?
 Oh it’s just asparagus!
 Lean, green, and only mean when you're peeing, these slender stems earn their superfood status for their contribution to healthy digestion.
 Sure it’s easy to praise other foods for their cardiovascular disease and cancer cell reduction, but let’s give credit to asparagus for its contribution to everyday body function.
-Credit where credit is due you slim stalk!
+Credit where credit is due, you slim stalk!
 Check out our cookbook with enough recipes to keep you eating asparagus all spring!
 And if you want to learn more about the health benefits of asparagus, check out our asparagus special page here!

 While it may look like the stubby step-sibling to asparagus, this spring superfood boasts a bold abundance of vitamin B, C, and K. In addition to a high nutrient content, broccoli also can lessen allergic reactions.
-This can range anywhere from itchy nose and eyes to a reaction so severe that it causes the throat to swell and shut.
+This can range anywhere from an itchy nose and eyes, to a reaction so severe that it causes the throat to swell and shut.
 I don’t know about you, but when the winds pick up and I start getting sniffly, you better believe I’m going to be keeping some spare stalks of broccoli in the fridge to keep any sneezing fits to a minimum.
 Check out our broccoli cookbook for some ideas you can use to keep any allergies in check here.
 Check out our broccoli special here if you haven’t had enough yet.
 Everything from health benefits, nutritional value, and even a brief history!